 Once the exam is opened, it must be completed within the one hour and 20 minute period; once the exam has been exited you cannot reenter the exam area.
 After one hour and 20 minutes, the exam window will close automatically.
 After you have completed the exam, you may not discuss the exam with your classmates until the exam period has ended.
-Any discussion of the exam during the exam period will be a violation of the student code of conduct.
+Any use of your textbook, lecture videos, notes, or discussion of the exam with another student during the exam period will be a violation of the student code of conduct.